maxmarsc/dave/USER_GUIDE.md

 - `choc::buffer::ChannelArrayView`
 - `choc::buffer::ChannelArrayBuffer`

+Currently supported IIR filter/coefficients are :
+- `juce::dsp::IIR::Filter`
+- `juce::dsp::IIR:Coefficients`
+- `juce::dsp::StateVariableTPTFilter`
+- `juce::dsp::StateVariableFilter::Filter`
+- `juce::dsp::StateVariableFilter::Parameters`

 Currently supported OS are Linux and MacOS.
 Both GNU and LLVM stdlib implementation are supported.

-### Custom containers
+### Custom entities
 You can add support for custom containers using a bit of python scripting.

 To proceed you need to:
 1. Use the `dave inspect` debugger command to identify the name of the types you want to support
-2. Create a `~/.dave/custom_containers` folder.
+2. Create a `~/.dave/custom` folder.
 It should contains all your custom code
-3. Add a new `Container` python subclass for each container you want to support (see below)
+3. Add a new `Entity` python subclass for each entity you want to support (see below)
-4. Register the container class using `ContainerFactory().register()`
+4. Register the container class using `EntityFactory().register()`
-5. Import your container in the `~/.dave/custom_containers/__init__.py` file
+5. Import your container in the `~/.dave/custom/__init__.py` file

 #### Examples
 Some examples are provided :
 - The [examples/custom_containers.cpp](examples/custom_containers.cpp) file contains some custom classes to add support to
-- The [examples/custom_containers]([examples/custom_containers) folder contains the python code to support these class
+- The [examples/custom]([examples/custom) folder contains the python code to support these class

-To test these examples, just copy (or symlink) the `examples/custom_containers` in the `.dave` folder.
+To test these examples, just copy (or symlink) the `examples/custom` in the `.dave` folder.

-#### The `Container` class
+#### The `Entity` class
-DAVE uses the abstract `Container` class as an abstraction layer to support all types of audio containers.
+DAVE uses the abstract [`Entity`](dave/server/entity.py) class as an abstraction layer to support all types of audio entities.

-To add support for your own classes, you need to inherits either from `Container1D` or `Container2D`.
+To add support for your own classes, you should inherit from `Entity`.
+However, unless you wanna add support for a completely new type of Entity, you should inherits from one of the following classes :

-When inheriting from `Container1D` you need to :
-- Implement the `size` property, which indicates the number of samples in the object

-When inheriting from `Container2D` you need to :
-- Implement the `shape` method, which indicates the shape of the container

-When inheriting from either you need to :
-- Implement the `typename_matcher` method to return a regex to match your typename.
-Make sure to use the `dave inspect` command to check how your type is parsed by the debugger.
-- Implement the `read_from_debugger` method to return a `bytearray` containing all the samples of your container.

-If you need more examples you can look into the [languages folder](dave/server/languages/)
+- [`Container1D`, `Container2D`](dave/server/container.py) to add support for a
+new type of audio container
+- [`IIR`](dave/server/iir.py) to add support for a new type of IIR filter

+Find examples on how to inherit from these in the [languages folder](dave/server/languages/).
+To identify the actual typename of your classes as seen by DAVE you can use the `dave inspect` command